pl853/Advanced-Databases-Guide/README.md

 - The integrety of the ship called Beta is improved by 10.
 - Then we commit the changes to the database. (the changes will be saved in the database)

-We can also write down transaction in a simpler way.
+We can also write down transactions in a simpler way.
 This is done in the image below.</br>

 ![simplefied_trnas](https://user-images.githubusercontent.com/24454699/55954150-7a8fea80-5c4d-11e9-9b6f-00d4f048feb5.png)
 </br>